S. Korea charges 4 with illegally importing N. Korean coal

 - Proposed H-1B rule change would benefit advanced degree holders

-U.N. sanctions that were toughened in 2017 ban member states from importing North Korean coal and other minerals that had been sources of hard currency for the country.
+U.N. sanctions that were toughened in 2017 ban member states from importing North Korean coal and other minerals that had been key sources of foreign currency for the impoverished yet nuclear-armed country.

+The prosecutors’ statement said the four people attempted to get profits by selling North Korean minerals whose prices dropped in the wake of the sanctions.
+It said they used falsified documents and transshipments at Russian ports to disguise North Korean minerals as Russian ones.

+North Korea has been seeking sanctions relief in return for some of the measures the country has taken since entering nuclear talks early this year, such as dismantling its nuclear testing site and suspending weapons tests.
+U.S. officials want the North to take more significant steps.